scop/bash-completion/README.md

   completion file is found in any completion directories in this process, the completion files of the name `_<cmd>` is next searched in the completion directories in order.

+  Just a canary change that passes all checks, in order to test committed.